The Cardinal is at his wit's end - it is true that he had not far to go.Quote by George Gordon Byron about end

 The poor dog, in life the firmest friend.
 The first to welcome, foremost to defend.Quote by George Gordon Byron about life

 The way to be immortal (I mean not to die at all) is to have me for your heir.
-I recommend you to put me in your will and you will see that (as long as I live at least) you will never even catch cold.Quote by George Gordon Byron about immortality, death
+I recommend you to put me in your will and you will see that (as long as I live at least) you will never even catch cold.Quote by George Gordon Byron about immortality, trap, death

 There is something pagan in me that I cannot shake off.
 In short, I deny nothing, but doubt everything.Quote by George Gordon Byron about doubt, nothing